 - Add in all the other ingredients except cinnamon and mix with your hands until it doesn’t stick to your hand.

 - Preheat the oven to 170C.

 - Make balls from the batter as big as a teaspoon and place them on the parchment paper leaving ½ inch between each.

 - Bake them for 17 minutes and cool them on a rack.

 - Sift cinnamon powder on them when cold.
 Store these cookies in an airtight container for a week.

 From Food Recipes HQ

-- 80 g of brown sugar (I used coconut sugar)
+- 80 g of brown sugar (we used coconut sugar)

 - 3 eggs

 - 100 g of almonds